-- The progress of your child and identifying, planning and delivering any additional help your child may need (this could be things like targeted work, additional support) and informing the SENDCO as necessary. - Writing children's My Plans/Plans+ and keeping them up to date. - Ensuring that all staff working with your child in school is helped to deliver the planned work/programme for your child, so they can achieve the best possible progress.
+- The progress of your child and identifying, planning and delivering any additional help your child may need (this could be things like targeted work, additional support) and informing the SENDCo as necessary. - Writing children's My Plans/Plans+ and keeping them up to date. - Ensuring that all staff working with your child in school is helped to deliver the planned work/programme for your child, so they can achieve the best possible progress.
 This may involve the use of additional adults, outside specialist help and specially planned work and resources. - Ensuring that the school's SEND Policy is followed in their classroom.

-Head teacher and Operational Head teacher: Sarah Bunce and Jane Barker-Doe Responsible for:
+Head Teacher: Jane Barker-Doe

+Responsible for:

-• The day to day management of all aspects of the school, this includes the support for children with SEND.
+• The day to day management of all aspects of the school, this includes the support for children with SFND.